DashineePARMANUM/statistics-projects-summer-2025/PowerBI_Visualizations/PowerBI_Docs/PowerBI_Process.md

 ## 1. Import and Clean Data
 - Imported the data from `grades.csv`.
 - Transformed data:
-  - Turned on 'Use first row as headers'.
+  - Enabled 'Use first row as headers'.
    - Removed all , (commas) in the cells.
 - Confirmed that the data types were set up properly.